rh-aiservices-bu/Custom-Notebook-Images-Best-Practices/docs/on-cluster-build-and-storage-howto.md

     ![logs](/img/on-cluster-build-logs.png)

-3. Once your build is complete, you should be able to see it on RHODS listed in "Notebook Images" and view it as one of the JupyterHub notebook options.
+3. Once your build is complete, you should be able to see it on RHODS listed in `Notebook Images`.
+Make sure you enable it to view it as one of the JupyterHub notebook options.

     ![web-ui](/img/on-cluster-build-web-ui.png)

     ![jupyter-nb](/img/on-cluster-build-jupyternb.png)

 ## Sanity Checks
-1. On JupyterHub, select your notebook image and launch your newly built RStudio Notebook with Streamlit.
+1. On JupyterHub, select your notebook image and launch your newly built RStudio notebook image with Streamlit.

-2. Since this is an RStudio notebook image, do a sanity check by running the following commands:
+2. Complete a sanity check by running the following commands:

     ```
     print('hello world!')